bulat-ch/WACOM-ThinkPad-X60T-Digitizer/README.md

 TO DO:
-1. connection via USB (ESP32-S3 Supermini?)
-2. Hardware disable of a resistive/capacitive touch (causes bugs)
+1. Connect to USB using ESP32-S3 Supermini (?)